British singer sentenced to 35 years for child abuse

 Police believe they have not tracked down all of Watkins' victims and are conducting further investigations, with help from forces across Britain, international police organization Interpol and the U.S. Department for Homeland Security.

-British detectives have already traveled to the United States and to Germany, where Lostprophets toured on several occasions.
+British detectives have already travelled to the United States and to Germany, where Lostprophets toured on several occasions.

 The Welsh group, which has sold more than 3 million records worldwide, broke up in October after Watkins was charged.